Machine Vision: Why Your Industrial Robot Needs Eyes

 When adding machine vision to an existing robot, there are two ways to do so: the addition of robotic vision sensors or the addition of a complete robotic vision system.
 A robotic vision sensor provides an integrated camera and controller and is designed for easy installation and operation.
 Machine vision sensors are best suited for simple tasks, such as part inspection, that require only a pass or fail response.

 Robotic vision systems are more complex and include a camera that is mounted.
 Cameras used in robotic applications are not required to be mounted on the robot but can be stationary above the robot’s area of interest.
 These cameras are connected to a PC equipped with a software package that processes and analyzes the images captured by the robot’s camera.
 Robotic vision systems are recommended for more critical and/or complex tasks such as assembling products, welding, critical inspections for regulatory compliance and unloading pallets.

 Banner, Cognex, Datalogic, Teledyne Dalsa and more.

 Whichever route is chosen, giving a robot “eyes” will increase its flexibility, efficiency and ability to complete tasks with less human intervention, resulting in greater productivity, yield, quality and profits for your facility.
-To learn more about machine vision and the necessary components, please contact an expert at John Henry Foster.
+To learn more about machine vision and the necessary components, please contact an expert at JHFOSTER.

 Want to see how much you can save by purchasing a robot?

-Our Robotic Savings Calculator will help you estimate the three-year cost savings of implementing a robotic solution from John Henry Foster.
+Our Robotic Savings Calculator will help you estimate the three-year cost savings of implementing a robotic solution from JHFOSTER.
 Savings can be seen in cost of employee vs robot, savings in cost per production unit, and savings in operating cost per hour.